sento documentation

 [method] SUBMIT (SELF

-is different as submitting on a single threaded message-box.
+dispatcheris different as submitting on a single threaded message-box.
 On a single threaded message-box the order of message processing is guaranteed even when submitting from multiple threads.
-On thedispatcher
+On thedispatcherthis is not the case.
+The order cannot be guaranteed when messages are processed by differentdispatcherthreads.
+However, we still guarantee a 'single-threadedness' regarding the state of the actor.
+This is achieved here by protecting thehandler-fun-argsexecution with a lock.The

 2.4 Agent